 At Edgars Books and News, we’ll help you escape the everyday with an exciting range of quality literature to spark your imagination.
 Made for Readers, our Wangaratta book shop has an extensive collection that caters for all ages with fiction, non-fiction, children’s bestsellers, reference, sport, biography, gardening, recipe and anime just some of what’s in store.
 We love recommending your next great read and helping to plan your monthly Book Group selection (with discounts available for Book club members).
 Our speciality book ordering service ensures no stone is left unturned tracking down rare, unique and hard-to-find publications on your ‘must read’ list from around the world.

-As North East Victoria’s largest ABC Centre, we supply Australian and international DVD boxed sets, new releases and old favourites, with pre-orders available so you don’t miss out.
+We supply Australian and international DVD boxed sets, new releases and old favourites, with pre-orders available so you don’t miss out.
 We also stock magazines, newspapers, stationery, calendars, diaries, crossword puzzles and gift cards, with home, school and office delivery options available on request.
 We support North East Victorian educators with our extensive learning enhancement resources, annual school book list service and additional supplies including Revision Study Guides, Cambridge Checkpoints, Neap Smartstudy, A+ Notes and Exams and Studyon guides.

 Owned in partnership by Reg and Chris Whinray, Mark and Jude Rosenow, Edgars Books and News (formerly Edgars Newsagency) first opened its doors in 1939.
 We’re proud to support literacy initiatives in our local community through primary and secondary student awards and partnering with Wangaratta Library to sponsor children to read 1000 picture books prior to starting school.